Chart Color Schemes

 Educational achievement in Toorak places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Toorak's educational attainment notably exceeds broader benchmarks, with 58.8% of residents aged 15+ holding university qualifications compared to Australia's 30.4% and Victoria's 33.4%.
-This substantial advantage positions the area favourably for knowledge-based opportunities.
-Bachelor degrees are most prevalent at 38.8%, followed by postgraduate qualifications (15.9%) and graduate diplomas (4.1%).
-Vocational pathways account for 17.2% of qualifications among those aged 15+, with advanced diplomas at 10.3% and certificates at 6.9%.
+Educational attainment in Toorak is notably high, with 58.8% of residents aged 15 and above holding university qualifications, compared to the national average of 30.4% and the Victorian state average of 33.4%.
+Bachelor degrees are the most common at 38.8%, followed by postgraduate qualifications (15.9%) and graduate diplomas (4.1%).
+Vocational pathways account for 17.2% of qualifications among those aged 15 and above, with advanced diplomas making up 10.3% and certificates 6.9%.
+Educational participation is high, with 27.6% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education